Fact Sheet FS1206

-New Jersey Wine Grape Resource Center - This website has links to facts regarding New Jersey winegrape production and interactive grape site suitability maps for the state of New Jersey.
+New Jersey Center for Wine Grape Research and Education – This website has links to facts regarding New Jersey winegrape production and interactive grape site suitability maps for the state of New Jersey.

 The Basics of Vineyard Site Evaluation and Selection - This Cornell and Cayuga Community College website presents a "concise overview of vineyard site selection."